Health Insurance

 What is a Health Savings Account (HSA) and who qualifies for one?

 A Health Savings Account (HSA) is a tax-advantaged savings account available to individuals enrolled in a qualifying High-Deductible Health Plan (HDHP).
 For 2025, the IRS allows individuals to contribute up to $4,300 and families up to $8,550 annually to an HSA.
-Funds can be used tax-free for qualified medical expenses, and unused balances roll over year to year, making HSAs a powerful tool for managing healthcare costs.
+Funds can be used tax-free for qualified medical expenses, and unused balances roll over year to year, making HSAs a practical tool for managing healthcare costs over time.

 What is COBRA insurance and when should I use it?